depjs/dep/README.md

 ## Features
 + Installs the dependencies defined in a local package.json.
-+ Follows most of the standard logic found today in npm install.
 + Lock the dependencies installed in a local node_modules.
++ Run an arbitrary command in package.json scripts.

 ## Scope